Gilberto Rides Again: Chapter 2

 “You’re trying to be a good friend—showing her how much you care—but you must take a step back.
 We’ll be home in a few days.”

-A long silence.
 “Yes.
 All right,” he said.
 “I understand what you’re saying, mom.
-It’s just… it’s just… hard right now,” he stammered.
+It’s just… it’s just… so hard right now,” he stammered.
 “I never realized…” he paused, searching for the right words.
 “Um… how much I care about her.”

 “Then know she’s strong and able to take care of herself,” Maria said.
 She smiled as she said it.
 Gilberto could hear the caring in her voice.